jdereg/java-util/README.md

 n-cube can be used free for personal use.

 Version History
+* 2.9.2
+ * Added new API to n-cube to fetch a List containing all required coordinates for each cell.
+The coordinates are in terms of variable key names, not column ids.
+This is useful for the n-cube Editor (GUI), allowing it to generate the Test Input coordinates for any cube.
+ * N-cube hashcode() API was dramatically simplified.
+ * Updated to use json-io 2.7.0
 * 2.9.1
  * Added header 'content-type' for when CDN files are loaded locally from a developer's machine.
 Providing the mime-type will quiet down browser warnings when loading Javascript, CSS, and HTML files.
  * Added new loadCubes() API to NCubeManager.
 This permits the caller to load all cubes for a given app, version, and status at start up, so that calls to other n-cubes from Groovy code will not have to worry about the other cubes being loaded.